MicrosoftDocs/architecture-center/docs/antipatterns/noisy-neighbor/index.md

 - Purchase reserved capacity if available.
 For example, when using Cosmos DB, purchase [reserved throughput](/azure/cosmos-db/optimize-cost-throughput), and when using ExpressRoute, [provision separate circuits for environments that are sensitive to performance](/azure/cloud-adoption-framework/ready/azure-best-practices/connectivity-to-azure).
 - Migrate to single-tenant instance of the service, or to a service tier with stronger isolation guarantees.
 For example, when using Service Bus, [migrate to the premium tier](/azure/service-bus-messaging/service-bus-premium-messaging), and when using Azure Cache for Redis, [provision a standard or premium tier cache](/azure/azure-cache-for-redis/cache-best-practices#configuration-and-concepts).
-- Ensure your application handles server throttling, to reduce making unnecessary requests to the service.
+- Ensure your application handles [service throttling](../../patterns/throttling.md), to reduce making unnecessary requests to the service.

 ### Actions that service providers can take

 - Monitor the resource usage for your system, both overall and for each tenant.
-Configure alerts to detect spikes in resource usage, and if possible, configure automation to automatically mitigate known issues by scaling up or out.
+Configure alerts to detect spikes in resource usage, and if possible, configure automation to automatically mitigate known issues by [scaling up or out](../../framework/scalability/design-scale.md).
 - Apply resource governance to avoid a single tenant overwhelming the system and reducing the capacity available to others.
-This might take the form of quota enforcement through throttling or rate limiting.
+This might take the form of quota enforcement through thr [Throttling pattern](../../patterns/throttling.md) or the [Rate Limiting pattern](../../patterns/rate-limiting-pattern.md).
 - Consider provisioning more infrastructure.
 This might involve scaling up by upgrading some of your solution components, or it might involve scaling out by provisioning additional shards if you follow the [Sharding pattern](../../patterns/sharding.md) or stamps if you follow the [Deployment Stamps pattern](../../patterns/deployment-stamp.md).
 - Consider allowing tenants to purchase pre-provisioned or reserved capacity.
 This provides tenants with more certainty that your solution adequately handles their workload.
 - Consider approaches to smooth out the resource usage: